MartinJeanne/test/README.md

 # Hi !
-I'm Martin, still a noob developper, who practice most of his time to web codding.
+I'm Martin, still a noob developper, who currently mostly code in JavaScript with Babylon.js !
-I also like graphism & hardware !
+I also like hardware and graphism

 ## Some info
 📕 [My portfolio](https://martinjeanne.github.io/)